-- a) All teachers have responsibility for providing appropriate provision for every child in their care recognising that pupils: - Have different educational and behavioural needs; - Require different strategies for learning; - Acquire, assimilate and communicate information at different rates; - May need a range of different teaching approaches and experiences.
+- a) All teachers have responsibility for providing appropriate provision for every child in their care recognising that pupils: - Have different educational and behavioural needs - Require different strategies for learning - Acquire, assimilate and communicate information at different rates - May need a range of different teaching approaches and experiences

-All Class teachers are responsible for the initial identification of possible LS pupils through regular observations and formative, summative and diagnostic assessments of their pupils.
+All Class teachers are responsible for the initial identification of possible learning differences through regular observations and formative, summative and diagnostic assessments of their pupils.

-In the EYFS and the Lower School, this will be through relevant history gathered upon entry, PIPs baseline tests, end of Key Stage and optional SATS, informal assessments and information gathering.
+In the EYFS and the Lower School, this will be through relevant history gathered upon entry, INCAS baseline test, informal assessments and information gathering through observation.

-In the Upper School, possible early identification will be through the scrutiny of standardised test results in: single word reading, reading comprehension and single word spelling that are collected at the beginning of the academic year and then periodically throughout the year.
+In the Upper School, possible early identification will be through the scrutiny of standardised test results in single word reading, reading comprehension and single word spelling that are collected at the beginning of the academic year and then periodically throughout the year.

-Results are discussed fully by class teachers and the SENCo to identify pupils who are perceived to be under-achieving in reading, reading comprehension and/or spelling at this stage.
-Further screening of an individual's literacy skills by the SENCo may be a consideration so as to determine whether further intervention should be recommended.
+Results are discussed fully by class teachers and the SENDCo to identify pupils who are perceived to be under-achieving in reading, reading comprehension and/or spelling at this stage.
+Further screening of an individual's literacy skills by the SENDCo may be a consideration to determine whether further intervention should be recommended.

 From Year 4 onwards, pupils take a variety of tests to ascertain Verbal, Non-verbal and Quantitative standardised scores.
-These scores are looked at closely by Class teachers together with the SENCo to identify any unexpected results or any areas of weakness, in conjunction with other attainment scores.
+These scores are looked at closely by Class teachers together with the SENDCo to identify any unexpected results or any areas of weakness, in conjunction with other attainment scores.
 Pupils who may have unexpectedly low scores are noted and the class teacher will monitor their progress.

-If there is any suspicion that poor scoring may be as a result of a specific learning difficulty such as dyslexia, then the SENCo, having discussed with parents, will begin some initial, more specific assessment.
+If there is any suspicion that poor scoring may be as a result of a specific learning difficulty such as dyslexia, then the SENDCo, having discussed with parents, will begin some initial, more specific assessment.

-b) Role of the Special Educational Needs Co-ordinator (SENCo):
+b) Role of the Special Educational Needs Co-ordinator (SENDCo):

-The day-to-day co-ordination of the LS provision is carried out by the Head of Learning Development and SENCo (Ms Brigid Unwin) whose duties include:
+The day-to-day co-ordination of the LS provision is carried out by the Head of Learning Development and SENDCo (Ms Brigid Unwin) whose duties include: